Skip to content

 Method Signature Description

-poll() fn poll(&mut self) -> Vec<SignalFishEvent> Flush sends, drain receives, return events.
-Call once per frame.
+poll() fn poll(&mut self) -> Vec<SignalFishEvent> Process bounded sends and receives, then return this cycle's events.

 join_room(params) fn join_room(&mut self, params: JoinRoomParams) -> Result<()> Join or create a room.